bonfus/undi/docs/index.rst

 Welcome to UNDI's documentation!
 ================================

-mUon Nucleai Dipolar Interaction is a small package to obtain muon depolarization originating from nuclear dipoles in standard experimental conditions (i.e. when the nuclear density matrix can be assumed to be the identity matrix).
+mUon Nuclear Dipolar Interaction is a small package to obtain muon depolarization originating from nuclear dipoles in standard experimental conditions (i.e. when the nuclear density matrix can be assumed to be the identity matrix).